bitrise-io/devcenter/_articles/en/reviews/managing-build-artifacts.md

       }
     }

-By default, the value of the `Enable public page for the App?` input is set to `true`.
-Once the build runs, a public install page will be available with a long and random URL.
-You can view some basic information about the artifact via this URL.
+By default, the value of the `is_public_page_enabled` input is set to `true`.
+This way the `public_install_page_url` become available and you can [view some basic information about the artifact via this URL](/tutorials/deploy/bitrise-app-deployment/).
 You can also download the artifact using the download URL from the response output.

 ## Updating a build artifact

 You can update the `is_public_page_enabled` parameter of the android-apk and ios-ipa build artifacts.
 Please note this parameter's value is set to `true` by default so you can only disable it with this endpoint.

 The required parameters are: